 Saturday, May 26th

-On our final weekend, the conversation at Bring Down The Walls turns toward the future, inviting participants to imagine a society without prisons or jails.
-We will propose visionary ways of evolving beyond punitive injustice, and consider the most forward thinking approaches to achieving real change.
+On our final weekend, the conversation at Bring Down The Walls turned toward the future, inviting participants to imagine a society without prisons or jails.
+Speakers proposed visionary ways of evolving beyond punitive injustice, and considered the most forward thinking approaches to achieving real change.

 School Is In Session